 We use your information to provide and improve the Services we provide.
 We will only process your Personal Data where we have a legal basis to do so.
 In general, our legal basis for processing your Personal Data will be in furtherance of the contract(s) that we have with you and/or where you have provided your consent.

 1. Customer Data

-Metamo may access and use Customer Data as reasonably necessary to (a) provide, maintain and improve the Services; (b) to prevent or address service, security, technical issues or at a Customer’s request in connection with customer support matters; (c) as required by law and (d) as set forth in our agreement with the Customer or as expressly permitted in writing by the Customer in accordance with Customer’s instructions.
+Metamo may access and use Customer Data as reasonably necessary to (a) provide, maintain, and improve the Services; (b) as required by law and (d) as set forth in our agreement with the Customer or as expressly permitted in writing by the Customer in accordance with Customer’s instructions.

 2. Other information

 We use other kinds of information in providing the Services.
 Specifically:

 - To understand and improve our Services.
 We carry out research and analyse trends to better understand how users are using the Services and improve them.

 - To communicate with you by: